Introduction

 What is Inspecto?

-Inspecto shortens the loop between the browser, your editor, DevTools, and AI chat.
-Start from the page, then move to code or AI with the right context already attached.
+Inspecto shortens the loop between the browser, your editor, DevTools, and AI agents.
+Start from the page, then move to code or an agent session with the right context already attached.

 1. Inspect Mode